thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 {% include images-gallery.html imageCollection="widget-header-button-1" %}

-As you see now, in the header of the widget has appeared an action cell button.
+As you see now, an action button has appeared in the header of the widget.
 After you click it, action will be performed, namely, the transition to the chosen state.

 {% include images-gallery.html imageCollection="widget-header-button-2" %}

 #### On row click

-Clicking on the row of the Table widget executes an action.
-To configure the _On row click_ action source, you should:
+The "On row click" action source adds an action when a row in the widget is clicked.
+This action button is often used in the "Entity table" widget.
+On the example of this widget, let's consider the use of "On row click" action.
+Clicking on a row of the selected entity in the widget will navigate us to another state with detailed information about that entity.

-We assume that you have already added [a new state](/docs/{{docsPrefix}}user-guide/dashboards/#states) to the dashboard, as well as completed the "[Add action](#add-action)" step and know how to do it.
+We assume that you have already added [a new state](/docs/{{docsPrefix}}user-guide/dashboards/#states) to the dashboard and familiarized yourself with the "[Add action](#add-action)" step and know how to do it.
 Therefore, we will proceed directly to the action configuration step.

+- Enter edit widget mode and open "Add action" window;
-- As an example for this manual, select "On row click " action source;
+- Select "On row click" action source;
-- Input a name for the action and select an icon that will represent a button.
-With this icon, action will be performed;
+- Input a name for the action.
+Optionally, select an icon;
 - Select a "Navigate to new dashboard state" action type from the "Action" drop-down menu;
 - After choosing an action type, the drop-down menu "Target dashboard state" appears.
 Select a previously [created state](/docs/{{docsPrefix}}user-guide/dashboards/#states) you'd like to be transitioned to;
 - When the desired state has been selected, click the "Add" button at the bottom of the "Add action" window;